Brundtland Commission: Environmental protection

 Environmental protection has become more important to government and businesses over the last 20 years, leading to great improvements in the number of people willing to invest in green technologies.
 For the second consecutive year in 2010, the US and Europe added more power capacity from renewable sources such as the wind and sun.
 In 2011 the efforts continued with 45 new wind energy projects in 25 different states.
 The focus on environmental protection transpired globally, including a great deal of investment in renewable energy power capacity.
-Eco-city development occurring around the world helps develop and implement water conservation, smart grids with renewable energy sources, LED street lights, and energy-efficient building.
+Eco-city development occurring around the world helps develop and implement water conservation, smart grids with renewable energy sources, LED street lights, and energy-efficient buildings.
 The consumption gap remains: "roughly 80 percent of the natural resources used each year are consumed by about 20 percent of the world's population".

 Social equality

 Social equality and equity are pillars of sustainable development that focus on the social well-being of people.
 The growing gap between incomes of the rich and poor is evident throughout the world with the incomes of the richer households increasing relative to the incomes of middle- or lower-class households.
-The disparity is attributed partly to the land distribution patterns in rural areas where the majority live from land.
-Global inequality has been declining, but the richest 1% of the world's population own 40% of the world's wealth and the poorest 50% owning around 1%.
+The disparity is attributed partly to the land distribution patterns in rural areas where the majority live on land.
+Global inequality has been declining, but the richest 1% of the world's population owns 40% of the world's wealth and the poorest 50% owns around 1%.
 The Commission reduced the number of people living on less than a dollar a day to just half of what it used to be, as many can approach the environment and use it.
 These achievements can also be attributed to economic growth in China and India.